terrier-org/terrier-core/doc/learning.md

 Learning to Rank with Terrier
 =============================

 Since version 4.0, Terrier supports the deployment of many retrieval features, and integration with learning to rank techniques.
-This page explains how to configure Terrier to enable learning and application of a learned model, while a worked example using the TREC .GOV corpus is provided below.
+This page explains how to configure Terrier to enable learning and the application of a learned model.
+A worked example using the TREC .GOV corpus is also provided below.

 Introduction
 ------------

 Learning to rank is the ability to (a) use multiple features in a uniform way during ranking, and (b) to learn an appropriate method to combine those features.
 For learning, Terrier has the ability to calculate multiple features, be they query-dependent (c.f. multiple weighting models, such as BM25, PL2 etc), or be they query-independent (c.f.
 Document Length).

-If you wish to use Terrier with a learning-to-rank technique, you must generate a LETOR-formatted file – which can be done using Terrier's Normalised2LETOROutputFormat class – to provide as to a learning-to-rank technique such as Jforests.
+If you wish to use Terrier with a learning to rank technique, you must generate a LETOR-formatted file – which can be done using Terrier's Normalised2LETOROutputFormat class – to provide to a learning to rank technique such as Jforests.
 A LETOR formatted file looks as follows:

     #1: featureName
     #2: featureName
     0 qid:1 1:2.9 2:9.4 # docid=clueweb09-00-01492

 At the top is an optional comment header giving the names of the features.
-Then, each line has a "label", i.e. derived from relevance assessments such as TREC qrel files, the query Id, and featureId-featureValue pairs.
+Then, each line has a "label", i.e. derived from relevance assessments such as TREC qrel files, the query Id, and featureId:featureValue pairs.
 Finally, each line can have the docno.

 Fat Component
 -------------